WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Synthetic challenge datasets

 \subsection{Temporal Colored MNIST: A study of domain definitions in sequential data}

-In light of the previously mentioned cow or camel classification problem, \citet{IRM} proposed the CMNIST dataset as a synthetic investigation of this problem.
-We propose an extension of this widely used dataset to time series, where we explore new domain formulations in multiple prediction (Section~\ref{sect:multiple_prediction}) tasks.

-In Temporal Colored MNIST (TCMNIST), we create a binary classification task of video frames.
-Videos are sequences of four MNIST digits where the goal is to predict whether the sum of the current and previous digits in the sequence is odd or even, see Figure~\ref{fig:tcmnist_explain_task}.
+In Temporal CMNIST (TCMNIST), we extend the CMNIST dataset to a binary classification task of video frames in order to investigate both domain definition paradigms presented in Section~\ref{sect:problem_formulation_time_series}: Source-domains (Example~\ref{ex:source_domains}) and Time-domains (Example~\ref{ex:time_domains}).
+Videos are sequences of four colored MNIST digits where the goal is to predict whether the sum of the current and previous digits in the sequence is odd or even, see Figure~\ref{fig:tcmnist_main_body}.
 Prediction is made for all frames except for the first one.
-We use this one task definition to investigate both domain definition paradigms presented in Section~\ref{sect:problem_formulation_time_series}: Source-domains (Example~\ref{ex:source_domains}) and Time-domains (Example~\ref{ex:time_domains}).
+The labels are created such that the information carried by the color of the digits are d\% correlated with the label (varies by domain), while the information carried by the value of the digit is 75\% correlated with the label.